Adapting your home: The Kitchen

 Sinks and taps

-In a family kitchen height adjustable sink units with flexible plumbing will provide more options for ease of use for people of different heights and abilities.
-A sink with a shallow
+• In a family kitchen, height adjustable sink units with flexible plumbing will provide more options for ease of use for people of different heights and abilities.

-insulated bowl that provides knee space underneath can allow wheelchair users to reach it more easily.
+• A sink with a shallow insulated bowl that provides knee space underneath can allow wheelchair users to reach it more easily.

-Most lever taps only require a quarter turn to turn the tap fully on and off and can be beneficial for people with limited dexterity of grip strength.
+• Most lever taps only require a quarter turn to turn the tap fully on and off and can be beneficial for people with limited dexterity of grip strength.
 Taps with hose attachments or high loop swivel taps can make it easier to fill a kettle for example.
-Taps that are easier to recognise and operate and have clear hot and cold water indicators can be considered for people with dementia who may find modern lever taps confusing.
+Taps that are easier to recognise and operate and have clear hot and cold water indicators could be considered for people with dementia, who may find modern lever taps confusing.
 The water pipes supply could also have a thermostatic control installed to reduce the risk of scalding.

-Large D handles on cupboards and drawers which are easy to grip or place fingers through may be beneficial for those with difficulty gripping.
-Recessed/profiled drawers and cupboards with light touch opening can be easier to open and remove protrusions that may be an issue for people who bruise easily
+• Recessed/profiled drawers and cupboards with light touch opening can be easier to open and remove protrusions that may be an issue for people who bruise easily.

 Kitchen appliances

-Careful consideration should be made when purchasing any new appliances.
+Careful consideration should be made when purchasing any new appliances:

-• Look at how the doors to fridges, washing machines and dryers open.
-Will they hinder access and/or make it more difficult to reach and use them?
-Can the washing machine and dryer doors be opened to allow for any washing to be taken out and moved directly from one appliance to the other?
-Can the table top fridge door be re-hung so that items can be slipped onto the work surface without having to carry them?
+• Can the washing machine and dryer doors be opened to allow for any washing to be taken out and moved directly from one appliance to the other?

-• Kettles and other kitchen aids should contrast in colour or tone with the counter top so they are easily identifiable.
+• Kettles and other kitchen aids should contrast in colour or tone with the countertop, so they are easily identifiable.

 • Look at the dials/knobs on appliances.
 How easy are they to turn and adjust?
 Is the writing on dials easy to see?
 Do the knobs click or have raised bumps?
 Are they easy to grip and turn if your hand movement and strength is affected?